wwf971/REDQ/README.md

 python src/main.py --env_index 1 --algorithm sac --device cuda:1
 ```

-Each experiment will create a folder in output/, where data will be stored.
+Each train instance will create a folder in output/ to store experiment data.

 ## Folder structure